Creating Music with Ardour

 Audio/MIDI data appears in chunks called regions, which are arranged into horizontal lanes called tracks.
 Tracks are stacked vertically in the Editor window.
 Regions can be copied, shortened, moved, and deleted without changing the actual data stored in the session at all—Ardour is a non-destructive editor.
 (Almost) nothing done while editing will ever modify the files stored on disk (with the exception of the session file itself).

 Many transformations can be done to the contents of regions, again without altering anything on disk.
-It is possible to alter, move, and delete MIDI notes, and remove silence from audio regions, for example.
+It is possible to alter, move, delete and remove silence from audio regions, for example.

 Stage 4: Mixing and Adding Effects